 Attorneys are allowed to electronically file documents in Social Security cases.
 Internet access to the individual documents will be limited to the case participants.
-This policy is based on Judicial Conference Committee recommendations, which state, "...Social Security cases warrant such treatment because they are of an inherently different nature from other civil cases.
-Further, all Social Security disability claims, which are the majority of Social Security cases filed in district court, contain extremely detailed medical records and other personal information, which an applicant must submit in an effort to establish disability.
+This policy is based on Judicial Conference Committee recommendations, which state, "...Social Security cases warrant such security disability claims, which are the majority of Social Security cases filed in district court, contain extremely detailed medical records and other personal information, which an applicant must submit in an effort to establish disability.
 Such medical and personal information is critical to the court and is of little or no legitimate use to anyone not a party to the case.
 Thus making such information available on the Internet would be of little public benefit and would present a substantial intrusion into the privacy of the claimant."
 Docket sheets, however, will be available over the Internet to non-parties, who will continue to have direct access to the documents on file at the Clerk's Office.